mrcdebenz7/orion_edge_app/docs/kit/chatbot_launch_role_slackkit_v_1.1.md

 ### Maintenance Mode (customer‑facing)

-“Sorry—our assistant is briefly down for maintenance.
+"Sorry—our assistant is briefly down for maintenance.
 For urgent help, please email **support@[store]** with your order number.
-We’ll reply ASAP.
-Thanks for your patience.”
+We'll reply ASAP.
+Thanks for your patience."

-*(Messenger context: add footer “Replies may be delayed outside the 24‑hour window.”)*
+*(Messenger context: add footer "Replies may be delayed outside the 24‑hour window.")*

 ---